cjdaniel/tseliot-fortune/README.md

     brew install fortune

-Hopefully, we can do everything automagically.
-Just run the following:
+Hopefully, we can do the rest automagically.
+Just run the following (in the directory that you cloned from this git repository!):

     make install